 And how can they know anything about you if they don’t ask?

 Our society as a whole has shown a shocking increase in lack of empathy over the past several years.
 We’ve also seen an uptick in “political correctness.”
 I don’t think that those two are unrelated.

 (And before you lecture me on correlation vs. causation, please remember that I have a degree in mathematics.
 I do think that there is causation.)

-To illustrate, I have a new friend who is a white woman married to a black man, and their children are biracial.
+To illustrate, I have a new friend.
+She’s a white woman married to a black man, and their children are biracial.
 With all of the tension in our society of race inequality, I have some questions that I really, really want to ask her.

-But I don’t.
-Because I’m afraid it will be seen as insensitive or rude, and it’ll ruin our budding new friendship.
+Because I’m afraid she will see it as insensitive or rude.
+I don’t want to ruin our budding new friendship.